apalache-mc/apalache/docs/manual.md

 # 2. System requirements

-We build APALACHE on MacOS and Linux.
+Every commit to [master](https://github.com/konnov/apalache) and [unstable](https://github.com/konnov/apalache/tree/unstable) is built with [Travis CI](https://travis-ci.org/konnov/apalache) on MacOS (xcode9.3 and JDK 1.8.0) and Linux (OpenJDK8).
 If you like to run APALACHE in Windows, use a docker image.
 Check the [Docker manual](https://docs.docker.com/docker-for-windows/) and the section on [Using a docker image](#useDocker).

 As APALACHE is using Microsoft Z3 as a backend SMT solver, the required memory largely depends on Z3.
 We recommend to allocate at least 4GB of memory for the tool.